Lineal Championship Policy

 #1 Vs #3 match-ups with LinealBoxingChampion.com

-All contenders who fight for a vacant Lineal Title (as recognised by LinealBoxingChampion), must be ranked in the top 2 in at least three of the five leading independent ranking systems, therefore any such boxer will have a strong claim to being the #2 in the world.
-In rare instances, it is possible to have three boxers who are rated in the top 2 among the leading independent ratings, technically creating a top 3 on our website - with very little separating them.
-A #1 Vs #3 match-up in these circumstances would be acceptable, and in reality, would be similar to the scenarios outlined (above): Lacy/Calzaghe, Bradley/Pacquiao, and Froch/Ward.
+All contenders who fight for a vacant Lineal Title (as recognised by LinealBoxingChampion), must be ranked in the top 2 in at least two of the five leading independent ranking systems (and within the top 3 of three of the rankings), therefore any such boxer will have a strong claim to being the #2 in the world.
+In rare instances, it is possible to have three boxers who meet our criteria, technically creating a top 3 on our website - with very little separating them.
+A #1 Vs #3 match-up in these circumstances would be acceptable, and in reality, would be similar to a scenario such as Calzaghe/Lacy.

 In 1910, James Jeffries – who had retired as undefeated champion in May 1905 – returned to the ring to face Jack Johnson.
 In Jeffries’ absence a new champion had been crowned when Marvin Hart defeated Jack Root in July 1905.
 Hart lost to Tommy Burns, who lost to Johnson, meaning Johnson was the defending Lineal Champion when he fought Jeffries.